luissv7/microbiome-workshop-2018/_posts/2018-11-15-Analysing-16S-data-part-1.markdown

 ----------------------------------
 # 6. Creating a table of OTU abundance<a name="header6"></a>

-Having generated a set of sequences representing distinct bacterial taxa (OTUs).
-The next step is to quantify OTU abundance.
-This can be acheived by counting the number of sequences in each sample that match each OTU.
+Having generated a set of sequences representing distinct bacterial taxa (OTUs), the next step is to quantify OTU abundance.
+This can be achieved by counting the number of sequences in each sample that match each OTU.
 For a sequence to "match" an OTU it must be more than 97% similar to the representative sequence for that OTU.